Revised and updated November 21, 2019.

 2. Popeyes Louisiana Kitchen

-Founded in 1972 and franchising since 1976, the number of locations has grown only slightly in recent years to the current grand total of more than 2,700 in the U.S. and around the world, according to the company website.
+Founded in 1972 and franchising since 1976, the number of locations has grown only slightly in recent years to the current total of more than 2,700 in the US and around the world, according to the company website.

-There are now more than 2,200 locations, but the franchise arrangement is different than most.
-The company retains ownership of each location, and solely determines where they are built.
-Franchisees are handpicked and pay a $10,000 fee to become the operator of a site.
+There are now more than 2,360 locations, but the franchise arrangement is different than most.
+The company retains ultimate ownership of all locations, and solely determines where they are built.
+Franchisees are handpicked and pay a $10,000 fee to become the operator of a location.

 4. Church’s Chicken

-Church’s Chicken is a fast-food chain serving up its signature Original and Spicy chicken, Tender Strips, and chicken sandwiches, along with chicken fried steak and a selection of seafood dishes, classic sides, and handmade from scratch honey-butter biscuits in an atmosphere of Southern hospitality.
-The privately-held company was purchased by San Francisco private equity firm Friedman Fleischer & Lowe in 2009.
+This quick-serve chain has a menu featuring home-style fare including Original and Spicy chicken, Tender Strips, and chicken sandwiches, along with chicken fried steak and a selection of seafood dishes, classic sides, and made-from-scratch biscuits served up with a healthy dose of southern hospitality.

-Founded in 1952 and franchising since 1969, the number of locations has declined in recent years from 1,693 in 2010 to the current total of 1,556, of which 168 are company-owned and 556 are located outside the U.S. (where it is sometimes presented as Texas Chicken).
+Founded by George W. Church in San Antonio, Texas in 1952 and franchising since 1969, the number of locations has declined in recent years from 1,693 in 2010 to the current total of 1,550 (a loss of six from the previous year’s total of 1,556), of which 165 are company-owned and 475 are located outside the US (where it is sometimes branded as Texas Chicken).

-Founded in 1982 and franchising since 1991, the number of locations has more than doubled during the past 10 years from 560 in 2008 to the current total of 1,276, of which 638 are company-owned and 47 are located outside the U.S.
+Founded by James Disbrow and Scott Lowery in Columbus, Ohio in 1982 and franchising since 1991, the number of locations has grown steadily in recent years from 560 in 2008 to 1,276 in 2018, but just ticked down for the first time to 1,274 (a loss of two units), of which 635 are company-owned and 55 are located outside the US.

 9. Bojangles’ Famous Chicken ‘n Biscuits

-This company currently ranks #57 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1977 and franchising since 1978, the number of locations has nearly doubled during the past 10 years from 437 in 2008 to the current total of 766, of which 325 are company-owned and three are located outside the U.S.
+Founded by Jack Fulk and Richard Thomas in Charlotte, North Carolina in 1977 and franchising since 1978, the number of locations nearly doubled from 437 in 2008 to 766 in 2018, but just dropped slightly to the current total of 764, of which 322 are company-owned and three are located outside the US.